dh-miami/narratives_covid19/travelogs/Step-1.md

 We are going to use Hydrator for now because it seems easier and has a GUI.

-Follow the instructions to install it: https://github.com/DocNow/hydrator Also, we recommend that you follow the Lesson from the programming historian:
+Follow the instructions to install it: https://github.com/DocNow/hydrator

+Also, we recommend that you follow the Lesson from the programming historian: Brad Rittenhouse, Ximin Mi, and Courtney Allen, "Beginner's Guide to Twitter Data," The Programming Historian 8 (2019), <https://programminghistorian.org/en/lessons/beginners-guide-to-twitter-data>